masonry and restoration contractor Brick stain Services

 Field trip to local jobs

-Leave with certification, pigments, bonding solution and tools to brick stain
+Leave with certification, pigments, bonding solution and tools to stain brick and other porous masonry

 40+ pigment colors exclusively available for our certified contractors

 Advisement and assistance from MCI team on projects